System for Connected Living

 To galvanize connection, the entrance area features a large stoop area with seating and planters — acting as a soft edge between the street and the building.
 The ground-floor exterior corridor provides direct access to the backyard.

 Circulation typically comprises 25 - 40% of the total usable area in new construction.
 Open House proposes to transform this area into multi-purpose space, serving not only circulation, but also social functions – areas for leisure, meetings, and celebrations.
 Hallways and stairwells have been widened beyond code minimum requirements and expanded with pockets of space, serving as natural ‘collision points’ for social interaction.
 These have been accentuated with seating, reading nooks, shelving, and art, and have been given favorable views and lighting conditions to encourage social engagement between neighbors.
-Studies have found casual encounters to be just as important to belonging and trust as contact with family and close friends.
+Studies have found casual encounters to be just as important to belonging and trust as contact with family and close friends [40,41].

 The apartment entrance area has been given extra attention.
 Here, the ‘soft edge’ strategy is applied again to create a gradual transition between the common space and the individual units.
 This also allows each apartment to ‘spill’ into the shared space and express personal character of the residents.
 The partition is made up of a retractable wall, enabling the resident to regulate the ‘softness’ of the boundary.
 This allows residents to moderate the level of interaction without having to retreat entirely.
 This element can operate as a regular door, to maintain full privacy, and can be opened up to create continuity between the semi-private zone and the apartment – inviting neighbors to stop by for a coffee or saying hi to people passing by.
 In transforming circulation space into a string of semi-private, ‘in-between’ zones, this area serves as soft extensions of the unit – ensuring upkeep and effectively increasing the size of the apartment.

 The project takes cues from co-housing schemes, offering individual units in combination with a series of shared amenities.
 In addition to bike storage, the project offers shared laundry facilities, flexible work spaces, and dining space for larger gatherings.
 The separation of these spaces are intended to incentivise social encounters among the residents, while also enabling a drastic reduction in energy.
 It is also key to distribute these spaces throughout the building.
 When shared social spaces are located too far from the apartments, it affords insufficient residential control and feeling of ownership .
 The shared spaces also need to serve different kinds of social groupings – from intimate conversations, formal meetings, to larger, more casual get-togethers.
-In shaping and locating these spaces, principles of territoriality need to be carefully considered in order to comply with necessary levels of psychological comfort and safety.
+In shaping and locating these spaces, principles of territoriality need to be carefully considered in order to afford high levels of psychological comfort and safety.
 This includes thoughtfully placed sightlines, ample space for access, and sufficient daylighting.

 Wall portrait by Meybis Ruiz